FrancescaFrisoni/MPCDF_HPC/README.md

 sbatch your_slrm_script.slrm
 ```

-FF: this command needs to run into your Raven terminal page,  username@raven01:~> sbatch oneJob_apptainer.slrm
-after which you'll see this message: Submitted batch job 16681835
+FF: this command needs to run into your Raven terminal page,  username@raven01:~> sbatch oneJob_apptainer.slrm; after which you'll see this message: Submitted batch job 16681835.
 You will also receive a mail telling when your job was submitted to the cluster, and how long the time in queue was.

 Other useful commands: